 Please refer to the SBA website for additional guidance on paying off your PPP loan.

-Please visit the SBA website for additional guidance or resources regarding eligibility, use of proceeds, application procedures and documentation required to participate.
+Please visit the Wells Fargo PPP Loan Forgiveness Center.
+For additional guidance or resources regarding eligibility, use of proceeds, application procedures and documentation required to participate.
+You may also visit the SBA website for additional information.